 Keeping content on your website does come with a price, especially if you write a lot about similar topics.
 Make sure you add some structure and hierarchy to your website.
 If one of your pages or posts is much more important than the other one, you should treat it as such.
 Place that important page higher in your hierarchy.
 Link from less important pages to your most important page. that way you’ll be telling Google which article you want to rank highest with and you can keep both articles.

 2. Delete (and redirect) outdated content

 Is an article outdated?
 Does it contain invalid information?
-Does it contain information that’s no longer informative?
+Does it contain information that’s no longer helpful?
 Every now and then you write about an upcoming event or you announce something new.
 After some time, these articles are pretty much useless.
 These types of articles should be deleted.
 Do make sure to redirect the article to something similar (or to the homepage if you cannot find an alternative).